amacneil/dbmate/README.md

 ## Features

-* Supports MySQL, PostgreSQL, and SQLite.
+* Supports MySQL, PostgreSQL, SQLite, and ClickHouse.
 * Uses plain SQL for writing schema migrations.
 * Migrations are timestamp-versioned, to avoid version number conflicts with multiple developers.
 * Migrations are run atomically inside a transaction.